TheLX5/SMW-Patches/SMB3 Status Bar/smb3_readme.txt

 v1.52	removed Lui37's Minimalist Course Clear patch, because it broke too
-	many things... level end behavior has been changed to something akin to earlier versions of the patch, except without scorecard info
+	many things... level end behavior has been changed to something akin to earlier versions of the patch, except without scorecard info v1.53	(lx5) added LM300+, latest SA-1 pack and Custom Powerups support. also added 24-bit addresses support because $0BF6 is used by EXLEVEL. and i believe IRQ now lasts for 3px instead of 2px.